Section 8. Approach Clearance Procedures

 CHANGE TO ADVISORY FREQUENCY APPROVED.

-An expeditious frequency change permits the aircraft to receive timely local airport traffic information in accordance with AC 90-42, Traffic Advisory Practices at Airports Without Operating Control Towers.
+An expeditious frequency change permits the aircraft to receive timely local airport traffic information in accordance with AC 90-66, Non-Towered Airport Flight Operations.

 Except in the case of a VFR aircraft practicing an instrument approach, an approach clearance automatically authorizes the aircraft to execute the missed approach procedure depicted for the instrument approach being flown.
 An alternate missed approach procedure as published on the appropriate FAA Form 8260 or appropriate military form may be assigned when necessary.
-Once an aircraft commences a missed approach, it may be radar vectored.
+After an aircraft commences a missed approach, it may be vectored at or above the /, or follow the provisions of paragraph , Vectors Below Minimum Altitude.

 - Alternate missed approach procedures are published on the appropriate FAA Form 8260 or appropriate military form and require a detailed clearance when they are issued to the pilot.